 acquired the company for $3.8 billion in mid-2016.

 While feature films are the company's bread and butter, DreamWorks Animation also earns royalty-based revenues from the licensing of its characters to consumer product and home entertainment companies.

 DreamWorks Animation's headquarters, where the majority of its employees work (including most animators and production staff), is located in Glendale, California.
-The company has a second facility in Redwood City, California.
-In 2012 the company expanded in Redwood City with a new, larger campus (measuring 200,000-square-feet) designed to accommodate the company's growth plans; DreamWorks Animation plans to add some 200 workers over the next three years.
+The company also has a 200,000-sq.-ft. production facility in Redwood City, California.
+DreamWorks Animation maintains offices in London; Los Angeles; Nashville, Tennessee; and New York City.